AndhikaNayakaAW/advprog-modul6/README.md

 - **Defining closures with `FnOnce()`**: Since each task is only executed once per connection, using `FnOnce()` ensures correct behavior without unnecessary overhead.

 By implementing a **multithreaded server**, I have taken a crucial step toward building a more scalable and performant web server.

+## Commit 5: Reflection Notes

+In this milestone, I improved the server’s performance by implementing a **ThreadPool**, allowing it to handle multiple incoming connections concurrently.
+Instead of creating a new thread for every request, I initialized a fixed number of reusable worker threads using `ThreadPool::new(4)`.
+This approach significantly improves efficiency and scalability.

+### How the ThreadPool Works

+- A **fixed number of worker threads** (four in this case) are created at startup and remain active.
+- Instead of spawning new threads for each request, tasks are **queued** and assigned to available worker threads.
+- The `execute` method sends a closure (task) to the **message passing channel (mpsc)**, where it is received and executed by an idle worker thread.

+### Key Takeaways

+- **Avoiding excessive thread creation**: Instead of creating and destroying threads dynamically—which is costly—I reuse a fixed pool of threads.
+- **Efficient concurrency**: The pool allows handling multiple requests in parallel, improving responsiveness under load.
+- **Using `usize` for thread count**: This ensures only valid non-negative values are used, preventing invalid configurations.
+- **Defining closures with `FnOnce()`**: Since each task is executed only once per connection, using `FnOnce()` ensures correct behavior without unnecessary overhead.

+By implementing a **multithreaded server**, I have taken a crucial step toward building a more scalable and performant web server.